denda0duong/adventure-works-de-project/README.md

-## End-to-End Data Solution Development
+# End-to-End Data Solution Development

-The use case for this project is building an end to end solution by ingesting the tables from on-premise SQL Server database using Azure Data Factory and then store the data in Azure Data Lake.
-Next, Azure databricks is used to transform the Raw data to the cleanest form of data.
-After that, I used Azure Synapse Analytics to load the clean data and finally used Microsoft Power BI to integrate with Azure synapse analytics to build an interactive dashboard.
-Also, I am using Azure Active Directory (AAD) and Azure Key Vault for the monitoring and governance purpose.
+The use case for this project is building an end-to-end solution by ingesting the tables from the on-premise SQL Server database using Azure Data Factory and then storing the data in Azure Data Lake.
+Next, Azure Databricks is used to transform the Raw data to the cleanest form of data.
+After that, I used Azure Synapse Analytics to load the clean data and finally used Microsoft Power BI to integrate with Azure Synapse Analytics to build an interactive dashboard.
+Also, I am using Azure Active Directory (AAD) and Azure Key Vault for monitoring and governance purposes.

 The tools that are covered in this project are: